 Ki te Hoe Wānanga series

-2025 Wānanga series
+2026 Wānanga series

-The Ki te Hoe Wānanga series will be in its fourth year in 2025!
-The Wānanga Series provides kaupapa Māori-based professional development for trustees, family members and managers of philanthropic funders and grantmakers from across the country.
-Its purpose is to support philanthropic leaders to understand, engage with and support Māori aspirations, and to use this understanding to help build the Aotearoa New Zealand of the future.
+The Ki te Hoe Wānanga series for trustees, family members and managers in philanthropy and social change will be in its fifth year in 2026!
+The purpose of the wānanga series is to support leaders to understand, engage with and support Māori aspirations, and to use this understanding to help build the Aotearoa New Zealand of the future.

 The wānanga series involves three marae-based wānanga at significant places across Aotearoa New Zealand, interspersed with four online wānanga.

-One person from organisation: $4750+gst
+One person from your organisation: $4,900 plus GST

-Additional people: $3500+gst
+Additional people: $3,900 per person

 You can read the full description of the series here.